-- (1) These amounts represent distributions under the Company's profit sharing program as further described in the CD&A section contained herein.
-Amounts paid to the CEO are reported separately as non-equity incentive plan compensation due to the fact the payments are based on pre-determined, objective targets which are communicated to the CEO prior to the performance period, the outcome of which is uncertain at the time the targets are made. - (2) These amounts represent the aggregate grant date fair value computed in accordance with FASB ASC Topic 718 for restricted stock awards granted in fiscal 2019, fiscal 2018, and fiscal 2017.
+(1) These amounts represent distributions under the Company's profit sharing program as further described in the CD&A section contained herein.
+Amounts paid to the CEO are reported separately as non-equity incentive plan compensation due to the fact the payments are based on pre-determined, objective targets which are communicated to the CEO prior to the performance period, the outcome of which is uncertain at the time the targets are made.

+- (2) These amounts represent the aggregate grant date fair value computed in accordance with FASB ASC Topic 718 for restricted stock awards granted in fiscal 2019, fiscal 2018, and fiscal 2017.
 These amounts do not represent the actual amounts paid to or realized by the named executive officer for these awards.
 Fiscal 2017, 2018, and 2019 grants consisted of 40% time-based restricted stock, which vest in total on the third anniversary of the grant date, and 60% performance-based restricted stock that will be earned based on three-year EPS growth and average ROE goals.
-The fiscal 2017 performance-based grants are based on the goals for fiscal 2017, 2018 and 2019; the fiscal 2018 performance-based grants are based on the goals for fiscal 2018, 2019 and 2020; and the fiscal 2019 performance-based grants are based on the goals for fiscal 2019, 2020 and 2021, as discussed in the CD&A. The reported grant date fair value of the fiscal 2017, 2018 and 2019 awards assume that the performance-based restricted stock will be earned at the target achievement level per the instructions to Item 402(c) of Regulation S-K. See Note 11 to the Company's consolidated financial statements filed as part of its Annual Report on Form 10-K for the year ended December 31, 2019 for a discussion of the assumptions used in the valuation of awards.
-The grant date fair value of the performance-based restricted stock awards granted in 2017, 2018, and 2019, respectively, for each named executive officer assuming that the maximum level of performance conditions is achieved is as follows: Mr. Brunngraber -\$663,691, \$691,893 and \$720,003; Mr. Appelbaum - \$172,568, \$177,646 and \$183,351; Mr. Campbell - \$136,752, \$143,041, and \$149,921; and Mr. Langfitt - \$156,288, \$161,292 and \$166,955.
-The grant date fair value of the performance-based restricted stock awards granted in 2018 and 2019, respectively, in the case of Mr. Cavellier and 2019 in the case of Mr. Erdbruegger assuming that the maximum level of performance conditions is achieved is \$155,383 and \$157,530 and \$170,097. - (3) Represents the aggregate change in actuarial present value of accumulated benefits under the Company's defined benefit pension plan and SERP based on a five-year average of current pay.
+The fiscal 2017 performance-based grants are based on the goals for fiscal 2017, 2018 and 2019; the fiscal 2018 performance-based grants are based on the goals for fiscal 2017, 2018 and 2019; the fiscal 2018 performance-based grants are based on the goals for fiscal 2018, 2019 and 2020; and the fiscal 2019 performance-based grants are based on the goals for fiscal 2019, 2020 and 2021, as discussed in the CD&A. The reported grant date fair value of the fiscal 2017, 2018 and 2019 awards assume that the performance-based restricted stock will be earned at the target achievement level per the instructions to Item 402(c) of Regulation S-K. See Note 11 to the Company's consolidated financial statements filed as part of its Annual Report on Form 10-K for the year ended December 31, 2019 for a discussion of the assumptions used in the valuation of awards.
+The grant date fair value of the performance-based restricted stock awards granted in 2017, 2018, and 2019, respectively, for each named executive officer assuming that the maximum level of performance-based restricted stock awards granted in 2019, respectively, in the case of Mr. Erdbruegger assuming that the maximum level of performance conditions is achieved is as follows: is achieved is \$155,383 and \$172,0097. - (3) Represents the aggregate change in actuarial present value of accumulated benefits under the Company's defined benefit pension plan and SERP based on a five-year average of current pay.
 Mr. Campbell's 2018 aggregate change in actuarial present value of accumulated benefits was a decrease in the amount of \$22,410.
 See Note 10 to the Company's audited financial statements included in the Company's Annual Report on Form 10-K for the year ended December 31, 2019 for a complete description of the material assumptions applied in quantifying the present value of accumulated benefits. - (4) Consists of the Company's incremental cost on perquisite benefits, dividends paid on time-based restricted stock awards, and the Company's matching contributions paid to the Company's 401(k) Plan on behalf of each executive.
 Perquisite benefits also consist of an allowance for personal automobile usage for all named executive officers hired before January 1, 2017 and a club membership allowance for Mr. Brunngraber.